xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 ```

 In some cases, extensions may depend on dropwizard configuration, but
 bundles created under initialization phase.
-To workaround this you can
+To work around this you can
-use delayed extensions init:
+use delayed extension init:

 ```java
 .bundles(ServerPagesBundle.extendApp("projectName-ui")